We Compare AI

 What is the pricing difference between Cursor and Grammarly?

 Cursor: Free (limited) · Pro $20/mo · Business $40/user/mo.
-Grammarly: See website for current pricing.
+Grammarly: Free · Premium $12/mo · Business $15/user/mo.
 Compare usage volumes and features needed to determine total cost of ownership for your team.

 Which is better for professional developers doing complex refactors?